pblittle/docker-logstash/README.md

 # docker-logstash

-This is a logstash (1.4.2) image that can be configured to run using either the embedded elasticsearch server, a linked container, or an external server.
+This is a logstash (1.4.2) image that can be configured to run using either the embedded elasticsearch server, a linked container, or an external elasticsearch server.

 ## Optional step, build image from source

-If you prefer to build from source rather than use the [pblittle/docker-logstash][1] trusted build published to the public Docker Registry, execute:
+If you prefer to build from source rather than use the [pblittle/docker-logstash][1] trusted build published to the public Docker Registry, execute the following from the project root:

     $ make build